Skip to content

 Behaviors, Not Words

-Core values are verbs or nouns you claim are adjectives, that describe your behavior.
+Core values are adjectives or nouns you claim are verbs, that describe your behavior.
 They're worth having, worth publishing on your website, and worth instilling in your people.
 They're good but operating values are more useful.

 "No volume of words will offset your actions."